1st day: Ouarzazate – M’hamid

 2nd day: M’hamid – Chagaga

-The return to M´hamid for lunch is on camelback and, in the afternoon, is the departure for the Erg Chagaga dunes (300m) with 60km of off-road.
-This route passes different features of the desert; ‘erg’, ‘reg’, ‘hammada’, oases.
-These dunes are far away from civilization, in the desert proper …… and the silence and the expanse of the sand are overwhelming.
-Dinner and a night’s sleep are in a bivouac of nomad tents.
+The return to M’hamid is on camelback to have lunch in a riad in the midst of palm trees, and where there is a possibility to freshen up under a shower.
+In the afternoon, the 4×4 will take us to the Erg Cheggaga dunes (300m) with 60km off-road.
+This route passes different features of the desert; ‘erg’, ‘hammada’, oases.
+These dunes are far away from civilization, in the desert proper …… where the silence and the expanse of the sand are overwhelming.
+Dinner and the night are in a bivouac of nomadic tents.